BradleyDaudi/AI-Fundamentals/README.md

 ### 🚫 The "Game Over" Pitfalls
 Even experienced players fall into traps.
 I learned to identify common mistakes that ruin a prompt, such as being **Too Vague** (insufficient context), having an **Overloaded Ask** (trying to do too much in one turn), drowning the AI in **Overloaded Context** (unrelated topics), forgetting the **Audience**, or failing to define **Constraints**.

+## 🛠️ World 3: The Power-Up Toolkit (Dev Tools)

+You can't beat Bowser with just a jump.
+We explored the modern ecosystem of AI tooling designed to speed up development and deployment.

+### 🧱 Replit
+We explored **Replit**, a cloud-based development environment that acts like a portable save file.
+It enables writing, running, and deploying applications directly in the browser.
+The "star power" here is the real-time collaboration and the integrated AI-assisted coding that helps debug and generate code on the fly.

+### 💖 Lovable (Vibe Coding Toolkit)

+This is the ultimate cheat code!
+We unlocked the **"Vibe Coding" Toolkit**, specifically focusing on **Lovable AI**.
+This platform allows us to **Build Full Apps by Talking**, converting natural language prompts (the "vibe") into entire web applications.
+It focuses on **real code generation**, delivering working **frontends, backends, and database logic** in minutes.
+All you have to do is describe your app idea in plain English, and Lovable generates a fullstack codebase you can immediately run, customize, and deploy.

+---

+🤖 World 4: Building the Robot Army (AI Agents with n8n) This world is all about taking the next step: building autonomous workflows known as AI Agents.
+We used n8n—a powerful, self-hostable automation platform—running locally on Docker Desktop for consistent, controlled development.

+🐳 Foundation: n8n on Docker Desktop

+Running n8n via Docker Desktop ensures a clean, isolated environment for all our agents.
+This method allows us to manage dependencies easily, make our workflows portable, and maintain full control over our data and costs—a crucial professional skill.

+💡 Agent Building Pathways

+We explored n8n's two key approaches for developing AI Agents, balancing speed and customization:

+Approach	Method	Description	Key Advantage
+No-Code Solution (Agent Nodes)	Drag-and-drop visual nodes (like the dedicated AI Agent node).
+Agents are created by visually connecting LLMs, memory, and tools on a canvas.
+This approach is rapid for prototyping and business-process automation.
+Speed & Accessibility: Ship complex, reliable agents fast without writing a single line of code.
+Code Solution (Custom Tools)	Utilizing the Code Node in combination with the AI Agent node.
+This involves writing Python or JavaScript code within n8n's visual workflows to create custom tools or handle highly specialized logic that pre-built nodes cannot manage.
+Flexibility & Control: Achieve hyper-specific integration or logic for unique, enterprise-level use cases.